 The DeKalb Police Department has deployed a canine team to support our Patrol Division.
-Officer Gates is assigned as the handler to our canine, Tach.
-Tach is a Belgian Malinois born in Slovakia and imported to the United States via Vohne Liche Kennels located in Denver, Indiana.
+Officer Nicholson is assigned as the handler to our canine, Kota.
+Kota is a Dutch Shepard that came over from the Netherlands, although he was born in Poland.
 Our canine team went through training at the Illinois State Police Canine Training facility.
-Tach is a dual purpose drug detection and patrol dog, trained in narcotics detection, handler protection, suspect apprehension, building and area searches, article searches and tracking.
+Kota is a dual purpose drug detection and patrol dog, trained in narcotics detection, handler protection, suspect apprehension, building and area searches, article searches and tracking.

 The Domestic Violence Unit (DVU) was established in 2013 with establishing goals of reducing calls related to domestic violence, improving domestic violence investigations, working in concert with Safe Passage and the State’s Attorney’s office, and to increase intervention to prevent violence associated with domestic situations.
 The DVU reviews domestic reports and arrests, upgrades charges when necessary, and follows up with victims for orders of protection.
 The DVU also works with Safe Passage to provide roll call training for officers and to orient Safe Passage staff to relevant police procedures.